ceddy4395/seminar-presentation/PITCHME.md

 @snap[east span-50]
 @ol
-  - What efferst have been made by the community to increase fairness in recommender systems?
+  - What efforts have been made by the community to increase fairness in recommender systems?
   - What efforts have been to increase fairness in music recommender systems in particular?
 @olend
 @snapend

+note:
+  - Our first research question is: ....
+    - sub divided in diversity and demographic biases.
+  - Our second research question is...

 ---

 @snap[west span-45]